 1. You’ll need to be set up with KuCoin and have your KuCoin account funded.

 2. The next step will be to fund your KuCoin Futures account.
 Go to the Assets Overview homepage after logging in to your KuCoin account.
-In the middle left of the page under the Futures Account square, choose Transfer.
+In the middle left of the page, under the Futures Account square, choose Transfer.
 Fund your futures account using any of your other accounts.

-6. Once your trade has completed, you’re now ready to set a stop loss or take profit or both.
+6. Once your trade has been completed, you’re now ready to set a stop loss or take profit or both.
 After refreshing the page, scroll down to the bottom of the KuCoin Futures trading screen and make sure the Positions part of the menu bar is selected.
 You should see your trade/open position.

 7. On the very right side of your open position underneath Take Profit & Stop Loss, you’ll see a ‘-/-‘ text with a pen drawing on a notepad to the right of it.
 Click on the Pen and Notepad.
-You’ll be presented with the take profit/stop loss pop up.
+You’ll be presented with the take profit/stop loss pop-up.

 9. To set a Stop Loss, follow the steps above but for the lower half of the pop-up.
 This time, these will be the percentages that you want KuCoin to cash you out after losing.